Levothyroxine Dosage Guide: Are you on the Right Dose?

 It's special because it has the fewest inactive ingredients out of all thyroid medications.

-It contains 3 inactive ingredients and 1 active ingredient (thyroid hormone).
+It contains 3 inactive ingredients and 1 active ingredient (thyroid hormone/Thyroxine).

-Many patients have reported an improvement (and reduction) in their symptoms simply from switching from Levothyroxine/Synthroid (generic versions) to Tirosint.
+Many patients have reported an improvement in their symptoms simply from switching from Levothyroxine/Synthroid (generic/brand versions) to Tirosint.

-The good news is that Tirosint is another T4 only thyroid medication which means that your physician shouldn't put up much resistance to switching your medication.
+The good news is that Tirosint is another T4 only thyroid medication which means that your physician shouldn't put up much resistance if you ask for a trial.

-The first is to simply change the time of day that you can your thyroid medication.
+The first is to simply change the time of day that you take your thyroid medication.

-Studies have shown that taking your thyroid medication at night can actually increase serum thyroid levels.
+Studies have shown that taking your thyroid medication at night can actually increase serum thyroid levels (18).

-In the morning your GI tract is sped up which will limit absorption of thyroid hormone.
+In the morning your GI tract is sped up which may limit absorption of thyroid hormone.

 At night your GI tract slows down which may allow for higher absorption.